willxxy/card-trick/README.md

 # card-trick
 A fun little card trick proposed by Mario.
+Thanks Edoardo for the big help.

 Play by `python play.py`.